 Note: We will no longer have hunting or fishing licenses available at our base for the 2019 season.
 All licenses will need to be purchased online before arrival or at Rainy Lake Sports in Fort Frances or Devlins Corner Store in Devlin.
 Plan accordingly.

-14) Final Payments and Credit Cards
+15) Final Payments and Credit Cards - 5% service charge when paying off balance

 Final payments are due upon arrival in cash, cashiers checks, travelers checks or by credit card.
 We only accept Visa or Mastercard.
 When paying off the balance of your trip with a credit card a 5% service charge will be applied, be sure to contact your credit card company and let them know your travel plans and authorize purchases made in Canada.
 This will avoid delays and having to contact them while on your trip to authorize purchases.